 The hamburger button on the left of an indicator can be used to drag strategies higher or lower.
 This will not have any effect on the strategy's performance.
 It is just for aesthetics and to help you order your strategies however you see fit.

 Test: You can use the Test Button to quickly backtest your strategy.
 Please note that this testing feature is not as in-depth and customizable as the one from the backtesting page.
-You have the possibility of choosing your exchange, market (coin pair, for example, USDT - BTC).
+You have the possibility of choosing your exchange market (coin pair, for example, USDT - BTC).
 After choosing your exchange and market, click "Test" to get started!
 On the bottom left, you can see the total number of both Buy and Sell signals generated by the strategy.
 On the bottom right, you can see each individual signal given.
-And if you click on TA, you can see the values of all of the indicators.
+If you click on TA, you can see the values of all of the indicators.

-To get back to the "designer" menu where we see an overview of all of our indicators and candlestick patterns, simply click on "Designer".
+To get back to the "designer" menu where we see an overview of all of our indicators and candlestick patterns, click on "Designer".

 Code: You can use the Code feature to edit your indicators using the JSON code.
 Please be careful when using this feature, as you may disrupt your strategy if you make a mistake while coding.